What’s common between shoppers longingly staring at storefront windows and those signing up for multiple demos and trials?

 - How does the product set you apart from prior solutions or alternative products in terms of ROI?

-- What is the formal workflow or process for approvals?
+- What is the formal workflow or approval process?

-Often, smaller companies may not have a formalized document for criteria they consider crucial to their decision-making process.
+Often, smaller companies may not have a formal document for criteria they consider crucial to their decision-making process.
 In fact, some may not have a deep understanding of what it is that they need exactly.
-MEDDIC persuades them to organize and articulate their own needs while giving sellers an opportunity to show buyers that they can check each criterion on their list.
+So, this step in the MEDDIC sales process persuades them to organize and articulate their own needs while giving sellers an opportunity to show buyers that they can check each criterion on their list.

 After looking into the “what” of decision-making, salespeople must also spend time getting to know the “how” of it.